hhaji/Applied-Machine-Learning/Projects/Readme.md

 ## َUploading and Presentation of Project
 ### Uploading Project in GitHub
-Students individually implement given assignments in recommended language (Python or R).
+Students individually implement given assignments in recommended language.
 Each Student should create his/her own folder inside of this folder (using pull request) and place his/her files in this folder.
 The name of each folder starts with the name of data followed by underline and it ends with the familyname of the student (NameOfData_Familyname).
 The folder should contain a Readme.md file in which any student should explain the result of his/her  analysis.